MediaWind/react_kiosk_engine/docs/jsonFormat.md

 ## Media level

-This is a list of the different media of the page that will be displayed above the background image.
+This is a list of the different medias of the page that will be displayed above the background image.

 ```json
 "medias": [